-- (a) The provisions of Policy 510 and Planning Procedures Bylaw 2234 establishing a right of appeal against negative decisions on private tree permit applications also be incorporated into Bylaw 1831. - (b) Planning Procedures Bylaw 2234 be amended to require that all corporate and Advisory Design Panel reports and recommendations to Council regarding planning and development on private lands include a description of implications for tree protection and canopy enhancement.
-This requirement should apply whether or not a given matter is accompanied by a Type 3 tree permit application. - (c) City Policies and procedures be revised to prescribe that: - (i) All corporate reports and recommendations presented to Council regarding works to be conducted on City lands include a section describing any implications for tree protection and canopy enhancement. - (ii) All members of Council be informed at least 14 days in advance of the proposed removal of any non-hazardous "City tree" (a tree located on city lands with a trunk diameter at breast height (DBH) greater than 6 cm.). - (iii) Any member of Council objecting to measures arising under subparagraphs (i) and (ii) may request a Council discussion and decision on the matter. - (d) Council conduct, on an annual basis, a public discussion of a Tree Canopy Report (see R2b and R14b) prepared by staff and including: statistics regarding tree permit applications (of all Types) received, and approved or refused; actions taken by the City in the management of trees on City lands including the use of revenues from tree permit fees and tree protection securities; and an analysis of the consequent trends and implications for the effectiveness of the City's tree protection and canopy preservation and enhancement efforts.
+- (a) The provisions of Policy 510 and Planning Procedures Bylaw 2234 establishing a right of appeal against negative decisions on private tree permit applications also be incorporated into Bylaw 1831. - (b) Planning Procedures Bylaw 2234 be amended to require that all corporate and Advisory Design Panel reports and recommendations to Council regarding planning and development on private lands include a written statement description of implications for tree protection and canopy enhancement.
+This requirement should apply whether or not a given matter is accompanied by a Type 3 tree permit application. - (c) Policy 611 City Policies and procedures be revised as required to prescribe that: - (i) All corporate reports and recommendations presented to Council regarding works to be conducted on City lands include a section describing any implications for tree protection and canopy enhancement. - (ii) Council be informed at least 14 days in advance of the proposed removal of any "City tree" (a tree located on city lands with a trunk diameter at breast height (DBH) greater than that is 6 cm. in diameter or larger). - (iii) Any member of Council objecting to measures arising under subparagraphs (i) and (ii) may request a Council discussion and decision on the matter.